When it comes to antique glass,

 ---Try the lime away products available in supermarkets.
 Squirt the liquid on the deposits and it start foaming away.
 Sometimes this takes a few treatments.

 ---A polishing compound designed to get water deposits off window glass works fairly well.
 I found mine in a local hardware store.
-It really works well on windows as well as glass table ware.
+It really works on windows as well as glass table ware.

-Another professional glass cleaner is:
+A professional glass cleaner is:

 Kim Carlisle